An Adversarial Approach to Structural Estimation: Empirical Application: ``Why Do the Elderly Save?''

 Using the adversarial framework, we examine the elderly's saving, following \citet{dfj} (henceforth \citetalias{dfj}).
 The elderly save for various reasons---uncertainty on survival, bequest motive, or ever\hyp{}rising medical expenses as they age.
 Different motives for saving yield different implications on policy evaluation such as Medicaid and Medicare.
 Hence, it is an important and active area of research.

 The risk the elderly face is highly heterogeneous, depending on their gender, age, health status, and permanent income.
 This implies potentially large heterogeneity in the saving motive across individuals; not accounting for this can bias the estimates of utility.
 For example, the rich live several years more than the poor on average.
 Failure to reflect this difference can make the rich look thriftier than they are.
 On the other hand, existing estimation methods such as SMM may suffer from severe lack of precision when various heterogeneity is introduced.
-This motivates adversarial estimation with a flexible discriminator that parses information in an adaptive and parsimonious way.
+This motivates adversarial estimation as a more efficient alternative to SMM.
 Indeed, our adversarial estimates, using the same model and the same data as in \citetalias{dfj}, will see considerable gains in precision.